Spanish Iberiam Ham. Healthy food?

-Well, today I am going to clarify all these doubts, talking about one of the jewels of Spanish cuisine.
-There are different variants to classify the Ham.
+Today I will clarify all these doubts, talking about one of the jewels of Spanish cuisine.
+There are different variants to classify ham.

 In Spain, there are two main pig breeds, the white pig and the Iberian pig.
 Today we will focus on the Iberian pig.
 And we will place it in one of the 4 denominations of origin:

-In order for the ham to be in the market by the name JAMON D.O.P IBERICO , it must come strictly from one of these regions.
-There is a regulatory council D.O.P(Protected Origin Denomination) (in Spanish: Denominacion de Origen Protegido) which controls that the place of birth, the feeding and conditions of these animals are the correct one.
-I think that is the only way to get this delicious typical Spanish product that is the IBERIAN HAM.
+For the ham to be in the JAMON D.O.P IBERICO market, it must come strictly from one of these regions.
+There is a regulatory council, D.O.P(Protected Origin Denomination) (in Spanish: Denominacion de Origen Protegido), which controls the place of birth, the feeding and conditions of these animals are the correct one.
+I think that is the only way to get this delicious typical Spanish product: the IBERIAN HAM.

 Pigs live in freedom in large DEHESAS, typical land in the Mediterranean forest full of groves of HOLM OAK, CORK OAK AND GALL OAKS TREES.
 These trees are what provide the main food of the Iberian pig.

-The final part of their diet is called LA MONTANERA, which is when the pig travels kilometers of pasture in search of the last fruit to eat, which would be the oak acorn, and is always in the highest part of the pasture.
+The final part of their diet is called LA MONTANERA, when the pig travels kilometres of pasture in search of the last fruit to eat, which would be the oak acorn, and is always in the highest part of the pasture.

-The pure iberian breed of pigs get their flavours from their feeding who has been completely natural and I mean by this only cereals and acorns and herbs of the Mediterranean forest.
+The pure Iberian breed of pigs get their flavours from their feeding, which has been entirely natural, and I mean by this, only cereals, acorns, and herbs of the Mediterranean forest.
 That is why it is called 100% ( acorn-fed) JAMON IBERICO DE BELLOTA( Acorn).

-The way to differentiate it in the market from other Iberian hams, is through a black label that the producer is obliged to put on.
+The way to differentiate it in the market from other Iberian hams is through a black label that the producer must put on.

-There are four colours of labels where we can read important informations about the breed and the feed of any Spanish ham in the market.
+There are four colours of labels where we can read essential information about the breed and the feed of any Spanish ham in the market.

 For each 100 grams